9 Real Estate Lead Generation Ideas to Boost Your Career

 Real estate agents working in today’s industry know that being their own marketing director is not only smart but necessary

 While there are many moving parts in real estate marketing, an important aspect is Lead Generation.
 This part of marketing may feel difficult, initially, for many agents to navigate.
 How are leads generated?
 What are the best ways to generate leads for real estate?
+Listen, while hiring out is an option, you don’t need a lead generation company.

 But before we dive in, do you think you know real estate lead generation stats?
 Test your knowledge and see how you stack up against other agents with this 10 question quiz: